A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: Numerical experiments

-All experiments were executed on \verb|aerie|, a computer system running Xubuntu 24.04 LTS and featuring an AMD Ryzen 7 5800X3D (8 physical cores, 3.4GHz base clock speed, 96MB L3 cache) and $4\times$ 32GB DDR4--3600 main memory.
+All experiments were executed on \verb|aerie|, a computer system running Xubuntu 24.04 LTS and featuring an AMD Ryzen 7 5800X3D (8 physical cores, 3.4GHz maximum clock speed, 96 MB L3 cache) and $4\times32$ GB DDR4--3600 main memory.